srs328/ms_mri/README.md

 - [The Medical Segmentation Decathlon](https://www.nature.com/articles/s41467-022-30695-9)

+## 3D Autoseg

+I think the Buffalo people are only using the set of slices that include the choroid plexus

+## Notes

+### Segmenting CSF/lymph channels

+Can use cluster to segment continuous regions of a particular intensity and then pull out ROI's like the dorsal and ventral sinuses

-cluster -i T:\brain\lesjak_2017\data\patient01\proc\patient01_FLAIR.csf.1.nii.gz -t 30
+- `cluster -i T:\brain\lesjak_2017\data\patient01\proc\patient01_FLAIR.csf.1.nii.gz -t 30`

-fslmaths patient01_FLAIR.cs
-f.1.clustered.nii.gz -thr 2080.5 -bin patient01_FLAIR.csf.1.clusteredLarge.nii.gz
+- `fslmaths patient01_FLAIR.csf.1.clustered.nii.gz -thr 2080.5 -bin patient01_FLAIR.csf.1.clusteredLarge.nii.gz`

+Preprocessing steps

-1. Intensity normalize across subjects and within subjects
+1. Intensity normalize across subjects and/or within subjects
 2.

-multis
+multis (don't know what this is referring to)

+### Meeting with Buffalo people

+- I think they're only using the set of slices that include choroid plexus

+## Conferences

-ACTRIMS - Oct 25 deadline
+- ACTRIMS - Oct 25 deadline
-AAN april deadline
+- AAN april deadline